djlint/djLint/docs/src/docs/linter.md

 A block tag such as `{% if %}`, `{% for %}` or `{% macro %}` without its matching end tag is a hard TemplateSyntaxError in Django and Jinja — the page fails to render at request time, which this rule catches before deploy.
 It also flags orphan end tags with no opening tag and incorrectly interleaved blocks (e.g. `{% if %}``{% for %}``{% endif %}`).

-`{% block %}`/`{% endblock %}` pairing is checked by T003, not this rule.
+`{% block %}`/`{% endblock %}` pairing and endblock-name mismatches are checked by this rule; T003 (off by default) additionally demands a name on every multi-line `{% endblock %}`.
 Custom block tags registered via custom_blocks are also checked, including their self-closing / %} form.

 Don't: